 Poet and essayist Marianne Boruch grew up in Chicago.
-She is the author of seven collections of poetry, including, most recently, The Book of Hours (2011); Grace, Fallen from (2008); and Poems: New & Selected (2004).
+She is the author of numerous collections of poetry, including, most recently, Eventually One Dreams the Real Thing (2016); Cadaver, Speak (2014); The Book of Hours (2011), which won the Kingsley Tufts Poetry Award; Grace, Fallen from (2008); and Poems: New & Selected (2004).
 Her memoir, The Glimpse Traveler (2011), concerns a hitchhiking trip she took in 1971.
 In the Blue Pharmacy (2005) and Poetry’s Old Air (1995) are collections of her prose on poetry.
 In an interview with Brooke Horvath for the Denver Quarterly, Boruch noted, “Both poetry and the essay come from the same impulse—to think about something and at the same time, see it closely, carefully, and enact it.”

 Boruch’s lyric poems often shake an ordinary moment from its shell, separating strands of thought and habit with a gaze at once wry and unblinking.
 As poet and Oberlin College Press editor David Young observes, “Her poems are contained, steady, and exceptionally precise.
 They build toward blazing insights with the utmost honesty and care.”